Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Your company is designing a new application that will store and retrieve photos and videos.
-Which of the following services should you recommend as the underlying storage mechanism?
+### A company has deployed applications on Amazon EC2 instances.
+The company needs to assess application vulnerabilities and must identify infrastructure deployments that do not meet best practices.
+Which AWS service can the company use to meet these requirements?

-- [ ] Amazon EBS.
+- [ ] AWS Trusted Advisor.
-- [ ] Amazon SQS.
+- [x] Amazon Inspector.
-- [ ] Amazon Instance store.
+- [ ] AWS Config.
-- [x] Amazon S3.
+- [ ] Amazon GuardDuty.

 **[⬆ Back to Top](#table-of-contents)**

 ### Amazon Glacier is an Amazon S3 storage class that is suitable for storing [...] & [...].
 (Choose TWO)

-- [x] Active archives.
+- [x] active archives.
-- [ ] Dynamic websites' assets.
+- [ ] dynamic websites' assets.
-- [x] Long-term analytic data.
+- [x] long-term analytic data.
-- [ ] Active databases.
+- [ ] active databases.
-- [ ] Cached data.
+- [ ] cached data.

 **[⬆ Back to Top](#table-of-contents)**